‘The fever’s got to break’: When will there be a House speaker?

 In the initial two rounds of voting on Tuesday, 19 Republicans voted against Mr McCarthy, with 20 Republicans voting against him in the third round.
 With 222 Republicans elected to the House in the 2022 midterms, Mr McCarthy can only afford to lose four votes as Democrats appear unwilling to help him across the finish line.

-As the Republicans returned to Capitol on Wednesday, it was still unclear when the next speaker’s vote would take place.
-Some GOP members-elect predicted that the number of those voting against Mr McCarthy may only increase as they become eager to find an alternative.
+Despite the humiliating loss, Mr McCarthy remained defiant telling reporters that processes “take a little longer” and don’t “meet your deadline”.

-“It may not happen on the day we want it, but it’s going to happen,” Mr McCarthy told reporters on Tuesday evening, according to Politico.
-“I wouldn’t say it’s a battle.
-It’s not that far away … we’ll get there.”
+“It’s not how you start, it’s how you finish,” he insisted on Thursday evening.
+“If we finish well, we’ll be very successful.”

-While allies of the GOP leader have been trying to negotiate with the dissenters, dubbed by some in the Republican Party on Tuesday as the “Taliban 19”, there weren’t any signs of optimism that the gridlock would lift.
+While allies of the GOP leader have been trying to negotiate with the dissenters, dubbed by some in the Republican Party on Tuesday as the “Taliban 19”, there are few signs of optimism that the gridlock will lift.

 Pennsylvania Republican Brian Fitzpatrick, an ally of Mr McCarthy who’s speaking to the rightwing members opposing the leader, said, “I don’t think anyone should be assuming something drastic happens quickly.
 We have to be patient”.